Nakusu/domain-dns-scrapper/README.md

-# domain-dns-scrapper
+# Subdomain brute-force
-Sub domain bruterforcer.
+Subdomain brute-force.

 ## How to run it ?
 * run make into directory